Congratulations 2026 EcoChallenge Winners!

 Projects Due by Earth Day.

 The Shane McConkey EcoChallenge empowers young people to learn about environmental issues in their community, engage in critical thinking to identify innovative solutions, and take action as EcoChallengers for the planet.
-Enter by April 22, 2024.
+Enter by April 22, 2027 at 11:59pm PST.

 CLEAN UP YOUR SCHOOL